evgv/evgv.github.io/_posts/2016-10-31-netbeans-automatic-css-minify.markdown

 categories: [netbeans, css, sass, minify]
 ---

-For generate compressed CSS output when compiling SCSS(of cource you must before do this [install]{{ site.baseurl }}{% post_url 2016-10-31-netbeans-add-sass-preprocessor-to-project.markdown %} and setup Sass compile in netbeans) files in Netbeans need add into:
+For generate compressed CSS output when compiling SCSS(of cource you must before do this [install]({% post_url 2016-10-31-netbeans-add-sass-preprocessor-to-project.markdown %})  and setup Sass compile in netbeans) files in Netbeans need add into:

 `File > Project Properties > CSS Preprocessors > Sass tab > Compiler options`